Stock market today: Wall Street drifts around its records ahead of a busy week

 Several events scheduled for this week could upset the market.

 On Wednesday, the chair of the Federal Reserve will offer testimony before a House of Representatives committee about monetary policy.
-The hope on Wall Street has been that inflation is cooling enough to get the Federal Reserve to pull its main interest rate down from its highest level since 2001.
-That would relieve some of the pressure on both the economy and financial markets.
+Wall Street's hope has been that inflation is cooling enough for the Fed to cut its main interest rate from its highest level since 2001.
+That would relieve pressure that's built on both the economy and financial markets.

-Fed Chair Jerome Powell has already said that the central bank’s next move looks more likely to be a cut than another hike, but he’s also said that the Fed needs to see additional proof that inflation is decisively moving down toward its 2% target.
+Fed Chair Jerome Powell has already said its next move is likely to be a cut, but he's also said the Fed needs additional confirmation inflation is decisively moving down toward its 2% target.
 That was before a couple reports recently showed inflation at both the consumer and wholesale levels were higher than expected.

-In the meantime, several retailers will also be offering their latest earnings reports.
+In the meantime, several retailers will also offer their latest earnings reports this upcoming week.
 They include Costco Wholesale, Gap and Nordstrom.

-Another retailer, Macy’s, jumped 17.3% after t wo investment firms raised their offer to buy all the shares they don’t own already.
-The new offer of $24 per share now carries a total value of $6.6 billion, up from $5.8 billion.
+Another retailer, Macy's, jumped 15.1% after two investment firms raised their offer to buy the shares they don't already own.

 In the bond market, the yield on the 10-year Treasury rose to 4.22% from 4.18% late Friday.